google/xls/docs_src/dslx_reference.md

 }
 ```

-When constructing literals DSLX will trigger an error if the constant will not
+When constructing literals, DSLX will trigger an error if the constant will not
-fit in a bit array of the annotated sized, so for example trying to construct
+fit in a bit array of the annotated sized.
+So for example, trying to construct
 the literal `u8:256` will trigger an error of the form:

 `TypeInferenceError: uN[8] Value '256' does not fit in the bitwidth of a uN[8]